Mathnerd314/stroscot/docs/Commentary/Meta/OtherPL.rst

 17. Ada

-* Still in use in aviation and DoD applications
+* Still in use in aviation and DoD applications.
+PyPL even shows an increasing trend in adoption.
 * Considered somewhat legacy, but has many useful features ("C++98 with a design review")
 * SPARK language is a dialect which extends contract support
 * interesting design process (`Wikipedia <https://en.wikipedia.org/wiki/Ada_(programming_language)#History>`__):  committee gathered requirements and revised them several times (resulting in the Steelman report).
 4 contractors put forward proposals - after two rounds, one was selected.
 The reference manual was written, and comments and corrections were received.
 The specification was then frozen and implementations were designed and validated.
 So far I have gone through